RinkeHoekstra/semanticweb-web-application-tutorial/tools.md

 ##### Warnings
 * If you copy & paste from this document, make sure that the pasted text is exactly the same as the copied one (sometimes quote marks are changed)
 * The only exception is when you see the text `YOURUSERNAME`: be sure to replace it with your actual user name!
+* If you change any settings in Windows, you need to restart your command prompt (CMD) for the changes to take effect

 ## 2. Important Stuff